 Apparently, Ovchinnikov copied the 1878 Tiffany example in 1882 and 1883 for similar silver-gilt lidded jug with hammered surface without lacquer.
-The 1882 one is in British Museum London and the other one was sold by Christie’s London in 2008.
+The 1882 one is in British Museum London.
 Due to the worldwide major exhibitions in the 19th century, there was free movement of design.
 This jug, in similar outline, is a dark red cinnabar-colored lacquered example that exemplifies how artists in Europe and North-America followed the broader Aesthetic Movement, precursor of the Arts and Crafts and Art Nouveau movements, with strong influence from Japanese exports after trading commenced in 1853.
 The implementation of Oriental shapes, techniques and natural ornaments, here present in the iris, dragonflies, lizard and carp, were visible in furniture, silver, porcelain and glass.

 Pavel Akimovich Ovchinnikov (1830-1888)